-Liberals to support Ambrose’s bill on sex-assault training for would-be judges
+MPs unite to support Ambrose’s bill on sex-assault training for would-be judges

-The Liberal government says it will support a proposed Conservative bill that would require anyone hoping to be considered for the bench to undergo comprehensive training in sexual assault law.
+The Liberal government threw its support behind the private member’s bill that was first introduced in February by interim Conservative leader Rona Ambrose, and later won the support of the third-party NDP.

+“This is something we can all do together to show victims that we believe them,” Ambrose said Monday in question period before the Commons agreed to a motion to fast-track passage of the legislation.

-David Taylor, a spokesman for Justice Minister Jody Wilson-Raybould, says the government is satisfied with minor changes the Commons status of women committee made to the legislation, introduced by Conservative interim leader Rona Ambrose.
+Earlier, Justice Minister Jody Wilson-Raybould said the government was satisfied with minor changes the Commons status of women committee made to Bill C-337, which will now make its way to the Senate.

-Ambrose’s bill would also change the Criminal Code to require either recorded or written decisions in sexual assault cases, and would require the Canadian Judicial Council to report on continuing education courses on sexual assault law.
+Once enacted, the legislation will also change the Criminal Code to require either recorded or written decisions in sexual assault cases and require the Canadian Judicial Council to report on continuing education courses on sexual assault law.

-The proposed legislation also has the support of one of the women at the centre of last year’s high-profile trial of Jian Ghomeshi.
+The bill also had the support of one of the women at the centre of last year’s high-profile trial of Jian Ghomeshi.

-Linda Redgrave says judges need to better understand the impact that trauma can have on the memory and behaviour of someone who has experienced sexual assault.
+In an interview with The Canadian Press, Linda Redgrave said judges need to better understand the impact that trauma can have on the memory and behaviour of someone who has experienced sexual assault.

 Redgrave, whose identity was protected by a publication ban before she asked for it to be lifted, was among those who accused the former CBC personality of sexual assault before his dramatic and controversial acquittal in March 2016.